Destinations Italy Umbria & Le Marche

 Must orderporchetta panino, wild fennel

-The Lunghi family's porchetta van — three generations roasting whole pigs over wood with wild fennel and garlic in Costano, a village outside Bastia Umbra.
-They show up at markets across Umbria each morning (Spello, Foligno, Perugia, Assisi — check the Facebook page for the day's location).
-Order the panino with extra wild fennel and a plastic cup of red wine; the skin is the move.
+The Lunghi family's porchetta van: three generations roasting whole pigs over wood with wild fennel and garlic in Costano, a frazione of Bastia Umbra.
+They turn up at markets across Umbria each morning (Spello, Foligno, Perugia, Assisi; check the Facebook page for the day's location).
+Order the panino with extra wild fennel and a plastic cup of red wine, and go for the crackling.
 Cash; sells out by 2 p.m.

-Bastia Umbra · markets across UmbriaCash onlySells out by 2 p.m.
+Bastia Umbra (Costano) · markets across UmbriaCash onlySells out by 2 p.m.

 Trattorie · Family-Run · Where Locals Eat

-The category that earns the trip.
+The category worth the trip.
 Hand-rolled pasta, cinghiale (wild boar) ragù in winter, lamb in spring, truffle shavings on everything in autumn.
 Marche adds vincisgrassi (baked pasta, layered, ragù'd, sometimes truffled) and ciauscolo, a spreadable salami you put on warm bread.
-Most of these are family-run, small, and serious.
-Book.
+Most of these are family-run and small, and they know what they're doing, so book ahead.

 L'Antica Osteria